Below we’ve complied answers to some of your most frequently asked questions.

 - Using alternative diagnostic studies (such as ultrasound or MRI), when possible

 Some facilities may not use radiation dose reduction techniques when imaging children.
-When choosing a specialized pediatric facility like Arnold Palmer Hospital, you can be confident all efforts are being made to reduce the amount of radiation exposure to your child.
+When choosing a specialized pediatric facility like Orlando Health Arnold Palmer Hospital for Children, you can be confident all efforts are being made to reduce the amount of radiation exposure to your child.

 If you have specific concerns or questions regarding radiology testing for your child, please speak with your physician.
 Our radiology team will work with you and your physician to help make decisions that are most appropriate for your child.